magmarshh/Citation_parsing/README.md

 # Citation_parsing
-Python tool that parses a Rmd File to count the number of times each citation is used.
+Citation_parsing is a python tool that computes the number of times each citation is used in a given R Markdown File, useful in cutting down the number of citations in a manuscript to meet a journal's requirements.

+## Requirements
+- python 3.7
+- re module
+- pandas module
+- csv module